 My first Amtrak trip in a Superliner roomette was on the Texas Eagle, and that experience hooked me on getting sleeping accommodations.

 The Texas Eagle offers a journey through the heart of the Lone Star State.
-This train departs from Chicago and travels to San Antonio, with stops in Austin and Dallas.
+This train departs from Chicago and travels to San Antonio, with intermediate stops including Austin and Dallas.
 The route includes scenic views of the Land of Lincoln, the Mississippi River, the Ozarks, and the piney woods of East Texas.

 After arriving in Dallas, passengers can explore the city’s vibrant culture.
 The train then continues to Austin, known for its dynamic atmosphere and thriving arts scene.
 The final destination is San Antonio, famous for the Alamo and the charming Riverwalk.